ShipEngine/connect-website/reference/delivery-service.md

        required: true
        description: Indicates whether the carrier provides a sandbox/development API for this delivery service.
 A sandbox should mimic real functionality as much as possible but MUST NOT incur any actual costs or affect production data.

+     - name: supportsReturns
+       type: boolean
+       required: false
+       description:  Indicates whether the carrier supprorts return shipments.
+Defaults to `false` if not specified.

      - name: labelFormats
        type: string[]
        required: true